nentropy/nentrokey/README.md

 ### Features

-- Symmetrical Encryption with RSA Support and in depth documentation based on reading
+- Symmetrical Encryption with AES Support and in depth documentation based on reading
-- Assymetrical Public/Private Key implementation of AES-X Bit
+- Assymetrical Public/Private Key implementation of RSA (and maybe PGP) implemented with ```library```
-- Hashing Algorithm
+- Hashing Program with a variety of Algorithms implemented with ```library```
+- Digital Sigs eg. Ed25519
 - Bitwise binary file pairing for expansion of low level comprehension
   - Validation with MD5
 - Decryption suite for all the functionality